n4ze3m/dialoqbase/README.md

 # Dialoqbase ⚡

-Dialoqbase is a web application that allows you to create custom chatbots with your own knowledge base.
-It uses powerful language models to generate responses and PostgreSQL for vector search and storing the knowledge base
+Dialoqbase is an open-source application designed to facilitate the creation of custom chatbots using a personalized knowledge base.
+The application leverages advanced language models to generate accurate and context-aware responses.
+Additionally, it utilizes PostgreSQL, a robust relational database management system, for efficient vector search operations and for storing the knowledge base.

 Here's a demo of how it works (v0.0.1):

 [![DialoqBase Demo](https://img.youtube.com/vi/Kktfs8JI4yI/0.jpg)](https://www.youtube.com/watch?v=Kktfs8JI4yI)

 ## Quick Deployments